ItsikDangoor/Memory-Game/README.md

 # Memory-Game
-Simple JS memory Game with index.html file for implementing HTML and CSS technologies. will be upgrade :-)
+Simple JS Memory Game with index.html file for implementing HTML and CSS technologies. will be upgrade :-)